NASA's James Webb Space Telescope captures thousands of never-before-seen young stars in the Tarantula Nebula

 "The hot stars fade, and the cooler gas and dust glow," NASA said.
 "Within the stellar nursery clouds, points of light indicate embedded protostars, still gaining mass."

-Webb, a joint project from NASA, the European Space Agency and the Canadian Space Agency, launched on Christmas Day last year, after more than 20 years of development, and by July it has begun delivering stunning new images of the cosmos.
+Webb, a joint project from NASA, the European Space Agency and the Canadian Space Agency, launched on Christmas Day last year, after more than 20 years of development, and in July it began delivering stunning new images of the cosmos.

 "Webb has already begun revealing a universe never seen before, and is only getting started on rewriting the stellar creation story," NASA said.